digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 Instead of loading IIIF resources yourself, use Vault to load objects, then address them on the canvas via their IDs in Vault.

-This allows Vault (rather than you as developer) to keep track of everything, to handle resource loading, normalisation etc.
+This allows Vault (rather than you as developer) to keep track of everything, to handle resource loading over HTTP, and normalise loaded IIIF to the Presentation 3.0 specification.

 So not: